 If you can't get a healthcare professional you can ask a friend, relative or carer.
 Before they write on the form, talk to them about how your illness or disability affects you.
 Tell them that the DWP wants to know how much help you need with personal tasks.
 It's worth asking them to read the advice on this page before they answer Q49.

 The box for Q49 is quite small - if they run out of space you can get them to continue on a separate sheet of paper.
-You can use our template for this.

 Before you send the form